AthelasPeru/oniros-cli/README.md

 You can use oniros_cli globally or as an npm script.

+Tested on npm version 3.10.8 and node v6.7.0

 ### Globally

 This allows you to only type ```oniros``` anywhere on your system and it will run.
 It's really not that useful, but some people are just lazy **cough** mreynoso **cough** enough to want to shorten the command by two words.